Running for the CASB Board of Directors

 - CASB is a nonprofit, statewide membership organization that focuses on policy and board development work to further the CASB mission of "advancing excellence in public education through effective leadership by locally elected boards of education."
 Describe how you think the nature of CASB and its mission will make service on the CASB board different from your service on your local board.

-NOTE: The letters of intent and answers to candidate questions will be published in a candidate booklet to be distributed out to CASB delegates at the Delegate Assembly.
+NOTE: The letters of intent and answers to candidate questions will be published in a candidate booklet to be distributed to CASB delegates at the annual business meeting.
 These documents provide a glimpse of your experience to our members.
 Please type all entries and check spelling.
 CASB reserves the right to edit entries for length.

-NOTE: Candidates will have an opportunity to present a three-minute speech to delegates at the Annual Business Meeting.
+NOTE: This is a new day and time from previous years.
+Candidates will have an opportunity to present a three-minute speech to delegates at the annual business meeting.